G9000/cake-la-coco-exchange/README.md

 ## Suggestions for improving this task:

-1.Integrate it with CI/CD like maybe github action.
+1. Integrate it with CI/CD like maybe github action.
+2. Add a feature to add a new currency to the VS list.

 ## Anything stands out to you:

 1. Nothing in particular but maybe finding the reason of why only fews vs_currency accepted?
 Need to learn more.

+## Comments :

+1. First of all I would like to say thanks for the opportunity to participate in this task.
+Else I never really get my hand dirty with gecko api.

 ## Checklist